VISA / Residing in Japan

 Q2: What is the legal basis for the issuance or non-issuance of my visa?

-Q3: Isn't it the fact that the refusal of a visa for a spouse of Japanese an infringement of human rights?
+Q3: Isn't the refusal of a visa for a spouse of Japanese an infringement of human rights?

 A3: Entering Japan is not a right of a person of foreign nationality, so this is not an infringement of human rights.
 On the other hand, there are sometimes cases of human trafficking in which people from developing countries in an economically and socially vulnerable position are brought to developed countries for fake marriages, illegal work, etc. With this issue in mind, Japan is carrying out careful visa examinations in order to protect the human rights of foreign nationals, etc.

-Q4: Isn't it unfair that people from countries which exempt Japanese from tourism visas, are required to get a visa to enter Japan?
+Q4: Isn't it unfair that people from countries which exempt Japanese from tourist visas, are required to get a visa to enter Japan?

 A4: Visa exemptions are not necessarily bilateral.
 For example, there are many cases in which developing countries give visa exemptions to Japanese as a unilateral measure because accepting travelers from Japan is economically advantageous for those countries.
 However, on the other hand, if Japan gave visa exemptions to people from all of those countries, there could be a negative impact on the internal security and national interest of Japan.
 For example, it could lead to an increase in the number of illegal overstayers and illegal workers, etc. Therefore, it is necessary to consider visa exemptions carefully from a comprehensive perspective.